DoriCzele/Flower-Quiz/README.md

 ### User Goals

-* A quiz game website containing valuable information about plants and their flowers
+* A quiz game website containing valuable information about science
 * Website accessible and easy to use on desktop, tablet & mobile
 * Appealing, natural and simple design
-* Providing educational value about plants
+* Providing educational value through an enjoyable quiz game
 * Direct links to social media sites

 [Back to Top](#table-of-contents)

 ### User Stories

-* As a user, I want to be able to test my knowledge about plants and flowers.
+* As a user, I want to be able to test my knowledge about science.
 * As a user, I want to receive a feedback of my achieved score.
 * As a user, I want an appealing design.
 * As a user, I want text and images to appear clear and visible.